caar-machine/caar/docs/software/building.md

 * `sdl2`

 ## Getting the source code
-Run the following command in your terminal to get the source code (prompt excluded):
+Run the following command in your terminal to get the source code:

 ```
 git clone https://github.com/caar-machine/caar --recursive